-As we publish guides on how to repair electric toothbrushes we are often asked, when buying a new electric toothbrush, which models will be easiest to repair or replace the battery in when the battery eventually stops holding a full charge.
-Below is our current answer to this question, as of mid-2017.
+As we publish guides on how to repair electric toothbrushes we are often asked – when buying a new electric toothbrush, which models will be easiest to repair or replace the battery in when the battery eventually stops holding a full charge?
+Below is our current answer to this question, as of this year.

 As well as the one-off initial cost of buying your electric toothbrush, there is the ongoing cost of replacing the head every 3 months.
-We would go for an Oral-B (Braun) rather than a Philips Sonicare toothbrush due to the fact that genuine replacement brush heads are available more cheaply and this is the main ongoing cost with electric toothbrushes.
-The brush heads are usually on offer in at least one of the big UK supermarkets at any given time, and are often half price in Superdrug too.
+We would go for an Oral-B (Braun) rather than a Philips Sonicare toothbrush due to the fact that genuine replacement toothbrush heads are available more cheaply and this is the main ongoing cost with electric toothbrushes.
+The brush heads are usually on special offer in at least one of the big UK supermarkets at any given time, and are often half price in Superdrug too.
 The only exception to this are the Oral-B iO toothbrushes which take special heads that can cost £15 each!

-There are a few currently available Braun Oral-B models.
+There are many currently available Braun Oral-B models.
 Type numbers are generally not visible on packaging apart from misleading ones and the labelling system can be confusing so go by the name printed on the box.

-- Last season’s Triumph v2 models (types 3761, 3762, 3764) – labelled as SmartSeries 6000, 6500, 7000: These have two buttons on the handle.
-Easiest brushes to change the battery on.
-Lots of extra modes and bells & whistles if required.
-Still fairly pricey.
-Also sometimes labelled as a 5000 (with 2 buttons) but not to be confused with the 1 button version labelled as 5000 which is a Type 3756/3754.
-Still available from Amazon here.
+- Triumph v2 models labelled as ‘SmartSeries’ 6000, 6500, and 7000: These have two buttons on the handle.
+Easiest brushes to desolder the battery on.
+Extra brushing modes and bells & whistles if required.
+Sometimes labelled as a 5000 (with 2 buttons) but not to be confused with the 1 button version labelled as a 4000 or 5000 which is different.
+Still available new from eBay here and from Amazon here.

-Don’t forget that if you don’t have a 2-pin shaver socket in your bathroom to plug the charger into you will also need to buy a shaver adaptor plug, which plugs into a standard 3-pin UK mains wall socket and has a fused 2-pin socket on the back of it to plug your charger into.
-Beware of unfused ones which are dangerous and do not meet current electrical safety standards.
+Don’t forget that if you don’t have a 2-pin shaver socket in your bathroom to plug the charger into you will also need to buy a shaver adaptor plug, which plugs into a standard 3-pin UK/Ireland mains wall socket and has a fused 2-pin socket on the back of it to plug your charger into.
+Beware of unfused ones which are dangerous and do not meet UK/Ireland electrical safety standards.